RHTE-2023-Edge-Lab/RHTE-2023-Edge-Lab.github.io/content/preparation/duo.md

 At the end, you should have three pairs (or duos).

 **Tip**: On your name tent, write your duo's name (**A**, **B** or **C**)!

+Now, pick up the tasks assigned to your duo in the left menu!